Florida Virtual School

-Florida Virtual School (FLVS) was founded in 1997 as the first statewide Internet-based public high school in the United States.
+Florida Virtual School (FLVS) is an online K–12 school, primarily operating in the state of Florida.
+FLVS was founded in 1997 as the first statewide Internet-based public high school in the United States.
 In 2000, FLVS was established as an independent educational entity by the Florida Legislature.
-Recognized as its own district within the state, it provides online instruction to Florida students in Kindergarten through 12th grade.
-As part of the Florida public education system, the online school serves students in all 67 Florida districts.
-Operating as a public school offering both individual online courses and full-time enrollment options, the school's funding is tied directly to student performance.
+Recognized as its own district within the state, it now provides online instruction to Florida students from kindergarten through 12th grade in all 67 Florida districts.

 History

-Florida Virtual School began as a progressive initiative that sought to explore innovative teaching models based on online learning.
-During the 1996 school year, the Florida Department of Education awarded two counties, Orange and Alachua, with "Break the Mold" grant funds.
-The $200,000 grant for the legislative project set the stage for FLVS to become the nation’s first statewide online public high school.
-After a 6-month planning period, the school launched in August 1997 with 77 students and five courses.
+Florida Virtual School began as an initiative that sought to explore teaching models involving online learning.
+During the 1996 school year, the Florida Department of Education awarded Orange and Alachua counties with $200,000 in "Break the Mold" grant funds.
+After a 6-month planning period, the school launched in August 1997 with 77 students.

-Julie Young, former president and CEO of FLVS, describes how "there were no rules and no roadmap for us to follow" as the school was launched.
-Young, having previously worked as an administrator and technology integration trainer in the Florida education system, was hired to head the project.
+Julie Young was hired to head the project, having previously worked as an administrator and technology integration trainer in the Florida education system.
 FLVS became an independent educational entity in 2000.
 During its first few years following the receipt of its initial grant funding, it was funded as a line item in the state budget.

 By 2003, the school had increased to 24,000 half-credit enrollments (considered one segment or semester) and became part of the Florida Education Finance Program (FEFP).
-It was the first school to directly tie student performance to funding through the reporting of students’ successful half-credit completions.
+It was the first school to directly tie student performance to funding through the reporting of students' successful half-credit completions.
 During the 2012–2013 year, FLVS had 410,962 successful half-credit, semester completions based on part-time students.
-At this time, FLVS also established in-state relationships by forming partnerships with school districts throughout Florida.
 In 2012–2013, FLVS licensed digital curriculum and provided online learning services to 47 Florida districts.

-FLVS is currently affiliated with all 67 Florida school districts and has been followed as a global model for initiatives in distance learning.
+FLVS is currently affiliated with all 67 Florida school districts.